CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 weight: 1
 ---

-The exporters below can be set up on any Linux-based system, but the instructions below use RHEL/CentOS 7.
+The exporters below can be set up on any Linux-based system, but the instructions below use RHEL/CentOS 6 or 7.
+Version 7 or higher is recommended if possible.

 - [Installation](#installation)
 - [Setup](#setup)